rm4193/Data-Science-Visualization-ToolKit/README.md

 **3. Run the package_installer.bat (located inside of the "Data-Science-Visualization-ToolKit" folder)**

     a.
-This will launch a terminal window, a script will run that will install all the packages that are needed.
+This will launch a terminal window, a script will run that will install VS code and all the packages that are needed.

     b.
 This is located inside of Data-Science-Visualization-ToolKit\package_installer.bat